-The principal areas of growth last year were in the research and development sector (Class B1b) and general industrial (Class B2).
+The principal areas of growth in the previous two years were in the research and development sector (Class B1b) and general industrial (Class B2).
 This year has seen Oxford continue to build on its economic strengths.
-There has been a significant increase in the amount of new general industrial (Class B2) floorspace, together with steady growth in office Class (B1a) and research and development (Class B1b).
+There has been a significant increase in the amount of new office floorspace (Class B1a).
+The largest development of B1a use was at the Oxford Business Park, Cowley.